 To make the body stronger against infection, Eastern systems of medicine teach prevention in the form of nutrition, spiritual, and immune-boosting therapies.

 Ayurveda teaches us that improperly digested food contributes to a buildup of negative energy in the body.
 And Western medicine shows us that gut health and immune function are inseparable.
-About 75 percent of the immune system resides in the gut, and this makes sense when you think about all the food and liquid that pass through it (2).
+About 75 percent of the immune system resides in the gut.
+This makes sense when you think about all the food and liquid that pass through it (2).
 The gut immune system must decide what is allowed into the bloodstream, and what should pass through the body as waste.

 Immune cells in the gut secrete antibodies that fight infection, communicate with the nervous system, and send signals to recruit other immune cells if necessary.